eberthol/B2TrEst/README.md

 # B2TrEst

-description
+This package provides a way to estimate the number of hits deposited by a charged track passing through the Central Drift Chamber (CDC) of the Belle II detector.

-from inputs compute the trajectory of the charged particle
+From the 3-momenta, charged, and production vertex of a given track, the software computes the trajectory of the particle in the magnetic field of the detector.
+Then, using a simplified version of the CDC, it evaluates the number of CDC hits aossiciated to this track.

-assess the number of CDC hits
+It is possible to configure the CDC model.
+[IMPROVE]

 # Installation